XiaoouPan/ILAMM/README.md

 ## Simple examples

-Here we generate data from a sparse linear model Y = X * beta + epsilon, where beta is sparse and epsilon consists of indepedent coordinates drawn from a log-normal distribution, which is asymmetrix and heavy-tailed.
+Here we generate data from a sparse linear model Y = X * beta + epsilon, where beta is sparse and epsilon consists of indepedent coordinates from a log-normal distribution, which is asymmetric and heavy-tailed.

 ```{r}
 library(ILAMM)